SanctumLabs/messageschema/shared/README.md

 # Shared

 Shared message schemas used across the library.
+These are common message schema formats that are used in either events or messages and rarely ever change.
+For example, the format for an address will most likely remain the same & if a field is ever added or removed, this can still be used across the platform.

 ## Pre-requisites